Behind the Scenes: The Role of an Operating Room Nurse

 1. Preparing the Operating Room

 Every surgery begins with meticulous preparation, and this is where my day starts.
-As an OR nurse, it’s my job to make sure that everything in the operating room is ready.
+As an Operating Room Nurse, it’s my job to make sure that everything in the operating room is ready.
 This involves:

 • Setting up surgical instruments: All tools need to be sterilized and placed on the sterile tray in the correct order for the procedure.